imakaash/imakaash/README.md

 ### 🏭 BASF: Enhancing Analytical Capabilities

 At BASF, I've been instrumental in setting up the Data Lab, leveraging advanced technologies to boost consultants' analytical capabilities.
-From automating log extraction to implementing LLMs for sentiment analysis, I've been at the forefront of innovation
+From automating plant log extraction via APIs to implementing summarization and sentiment analysis via LLMs to identify issues, I've been at the forefront of innovation

 ### 🛒 Amazon: Streamlining Business Intelligence

 During my internship at Amazon, I developed dashboards that automated pricing comparisons, saving 200 hours half-yearly.
-My work in creating ETL pipelines and business reports significantly reduced team workload
+My work in creating ETL pipelines and business reports significantly reduced team's workload

 ### 💼 EY and Landmark Group: Data-Driven Solutions